michalmankiewicz/tutor.remote/README.md

 ## Description

 Application built with React framework which helps users to find tutors based on the subject, level and price.
 It also allows users to post their offers and become a tutors.
-App is fetching data creating API calls to Firebase Realtime Database.
+App is fetching data making API calls to Firebase Realtime Database.

 Tech Stack: HTML, CSS, React.js, GIT, Firebase.